Same Love, Same Rain: Plot

 Months go by and Jorge buries himself in his work, starts a diary (which he then throws away) and loses hope of receiving Laura's phone call.
 However, she then calls him and they arrange a date, at which she reveals that she wanted to be sure of not waiting for her boyfriend anymore before starting a new relationship.
-They kiss, make love and start a relationship.
+They kiss, have sex and start a relationship.
 The first months are full of romance and passion; however, when Laura decides to quit her job to work for free at a local radio station, Jorge begins to lose interest in her, and is constantly bothered by the monotony of their relationship.
 To make matters worse, Laura has decided to make a great writer out of Jorge, and constantly pressures him to stop writing the short and simple-minded love stories and focus on a powerful book.

 When Jorge reaches the breaking point and cannot stand the current status of his relationship with Laura, he cheats on her with a girl he meets at the magazine (Carola).
 Laura finds out and leaves him immediately.
 Jorge, once again, buries himself in his work for two years, until he receives news from Roberto that, due to a new format, the magazine will no longer publish his stories.
 However, he is offered a job as the movie and theatre critic of the magazine, which he angrily refuses.
 He then finds the inspiration to finish Mastronardi's story and take it to the theatre.
 However, the play is a failure, and because of the effort and money he put in it, Jorge is heartbroken.
 Laura goes to see the play, but he avoids her.
 After the closing of the play, Jorge receives an emotional visit from Mastronardi's spirit in a dream, who asks him to look after his son, Sebastián.